Dwight Ball: Popularity

 During the 2015 election campaign Ball's Liberals usually saw public approval ratings well over 50%.
 His party earned 57.2% of the votes in the election.
 In February 2016, a poll showed that 60% of respondents approved of Ball's work as premier.

 The 2016-17 budget had a huge impact on Ball's public approval.
 A poll from MQO Research in April 2016 showed a near tie in support for all 3 parties, a huge difference from a few months earlier when Ball's liberals had far more support than the other 2 parties.
 Combined with the scandal involving Ed Martin, Ball's public support has dropped at a fast rate since the election.
 A poll in May 2016 showed that Ball was the least popular head of government in the country with a 17% approval rating.
 The second lowest score was Ontario's Kathleen Wynne with 24%.

 An online petition calling for Ball's resignation went viral in June 2016, but Ball has stated that he will not resign and he also stated that the province would not go bankrupt.

-On June 16, 2018, delegates at the Liberal Party Annual General Meeting vote to endorse the leadership of Ball with 79% voting against the party holding a leadership convention.
+On 16 June 2018, delegates at the Liberal Party Annual General Meeting vote to endorse the leadership of Ball with 79% voting against the party holding a leadership convention.

 Resignation

-On February 17, 2020, Ball announced his pending resignation as leader of the Liberal Party and Premier amidst accusations of cronyism.
+On 17 February 2020, Ball announced his pending resignation as leader of the Liberal Party and Premier amidst accusations of cronyism.
 The decision came after CBC News linked Ball to awarding the sole-source contract for the Crown corporation Nalcor Energy to Gordon McIntosh, former Deputy of Natural Resources Minister Siobhan Coady and the designer of Newfoundland and Labrador's off-shore energy plan.

 The Liberal Party initially planned to elect a new leader in May 2020; however, the election was delayed by the COVID-19 pandemic.
 In the 2020 Liberal Party of Newfoundland and Labrador leadership election, surgeon Andrew Furey was chosen as Ball's successor.
-Furey was sworn-in on August 19, 2020.
-On September 7, 2020 Ball resigned as MHA for Humber-Gros Morne.
+Furey was sworn in on 19 August 2020.
+On 7 September 2020 Ball resigned as MHA for Humber-Gros Morne.

+Brandon Phillips Murder Case

+In October 2015, Dwight Ball's daughter, Jade Ball (born c.
+1986), who was then 29 years old, was in an on-again, off-again romantic relationship with Brandon Phillips, a 27-year-old man from St. John's.
+On October 3, 2015, Phillips carried out an armed robbery at the Captain's Quarters Hotel in St. John's, during which he fatally shot 63-year-old hotel employee Larry Wellman, who had intervened to stop the robbery.
+Wellman succumbed to his injuries at the scene, marking the incident as a high-profile homicide in the province.